 - Draining of the abdominal (peritoneal) cavity

 NEC can cause a hole to form in your baby’s intestines.
-This makes bacteria in the intestinal tract leak out into your child’s abdomen.
+This makes bacteria inside the intestinal tract leak into your child’s intestinal wall and sometimes out into the abdominal cavity.
 This causes an infection.
 This can harm a small or large part of the intestine.
 It can happen quickly.

 An infection in the intestines is hard for a baby to fight.
 Even with treatment, there may be serious problems.
 Some of these issues include:

 - A hole in the intestine

 - Scars or narrow areas (strictures) in the intestine